 Hotels in St Lucia are just as dreamy as the beaches.
 Think everything from big, tropical resorts for the perfect all-inclusive holiday, to cool beachfront digs for those laidback island vibes.

-Bay Gardens Beach Resort – right on Reduit Beach with access to Splash Island Water Park, a kids' club, and watersports galore.
-Four stars of family-friendly fun
+• 🎢 Bay Gardens Beach Resort - Right on Reduit Beach with access to Splash Island Water Park, a kids' club, and watersports.
+A brilliant four-star family base in Rodney Bay.

-Royalton Saint Lucia Resort & Spa – five-star all-inclusive with seven restaurants, a waterpark, kids' club and enough activities to wear out even the most energetic youngsters
+• 🌊 Royalton Saint Lucia Resort & Spa - Five-star all-inclusive with seven restaurants, a waterpark, kids' club, and enough activities to tire out even the most energetic youngsters.

-Coconut Bay Resort & Spa – split into family-friendly Splash wing and adults-only Harmony wing, so everyone gets what they need.
-Six pools, a waterpark and even a paintball zone
+• 🎨 Coconut Bay Resort & Spa - Split into a family-friendly Splash wing and an adults-only Harmony wing, so everyone gets what they need.
+Six pools, a waterpark, and even a paintball zone.

 ✨ Luxury